byu-is-566/is-566-08-airflow-instructions/README.md

 Specifically, you're going to have a total of 5 tasks that do the following:
 1. Pull the asset data for a given asset_id (similar to the first two DAGs)
-2. Pull the asset data for a given asset_id (similar to the first two DAGs)
+2. Clean the asset data for a given asset_id (similar to the first two DAGs)
 3. Load the asset data for a given asset_id (similar to the DAG from 4.1)
 4. Use the `compare_recent_crypto_record()` function to pull comparison information between the current price and the last updated price from the database.
 5. One task that uses both the `format_slack message()` and `send_slack_message()` functions to send your messages to the Slack channel.